hgrosselindemann/hgrosselindemann.github.io/_pages/other.md

   * Kieler Woche 2022
   * Marine Heatwaves, what they are and why they are dangerous?
   * presentation to public audience
+* Nacht der Forschung
+  * University of Bern
+  * Can the ocean solve our climate problem?

 # Teaching